puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 [control-repo]$ git merge issue123_undef_regex_match
 ```

-### 7. Repeat for the rest of the issues
+## 7. Repeat for the rest of the issues

 Take the next issue in the hit list and solve it by repeating the process.
 Create a tracking ticket, create a topic branch, run tests, merge into the future_production branch.

-## Merging fixes into production
+# Merging fixes into production

 Decide when and how to promote solved issues from the `future_production` to the `production` environment.
 There are two ways that this could go:

-### Cherry-pick individual fixes and make a PR
+## Cherry-pick individual fixes and make a PR

-You may want to merge in changes one fix at a time.
-In that case, you'll need to create a new branch off of production and cherry-pick in the commit from your topic branch that fixed the issue.
+It is safer to merge in changes one fix at a time.
+To do this, you'll need to create a new branch from production and cherry-pick in the commit from your topic branch that fixed the issue.

 ```
 [control-repo]$ git checkout production